joelgibson/IHecke/README.md

 - Development version
   - Added a faster Standard x Canonical -> Canonical multiplication.
   - The cell order relations are precomputed, making cell order testing much faster.
+  - Fixed a crash when creating a Hecke algebra for a group not of affine or finite type.
+  - Added a third argument to `Coefficient()` for extracting the v^d term.
 - Version 2021-11-01
   - Added an experimental "literal" basis type (a basis specified by a partial table).
 I will wait to see how it plays out in other projects before making it a feature.